 No one shall dispose of litter by any method on any public or private property or in the waters or on the ice of this state - except in areas or receptacles designated for such disposal.
-The fine for a first offense conviction is not less than \$25 nor more than \$200; the fine for subsequent offenses is not less than \$100 nor more than \$500.
-In addition, the guilty person may be directed by the court to pick and remove from the property any or all litter deposited thereon prior to the date of execution of sentence.
+The fine for conviction is not more than \$100 for each violation, and the guilty person may be directed by the court to pick and remove from the property any or all litter deposited thereon prior to the date of execution of sentence.